-The Executive Director participates in an annual new judge orientation program to inform new Colorado judges of their ethical duties and responsibilities under the Canons and to explain the Commission's rules and procedures; and has made presentations at the annual judicial conference for all Colorado judges.
+The Executive Director participates in an annual new judge orientation program to inform newly-appointed Colorado judges of their ethical duties and responsibilities under the Canons and to explain the Commission's rules and procedures.
+The Executive Director also meets periodically with judges and staff in their respective judicial districts, or through an online session, to update them on developments in judicial ethics.

 Based on the inquiries and complaints it receives, the Commission notifies SCAO of the type of judicial conduct that may benefit from judicial education programs or changes in administrative procedures.

-Judges may contact the Executive Director to discuss the potential application of the Canons in a given situation, but the Commission is not authorized to issue advisory opinions.
+Judges are encouraged to contact the Executive Director to discuss the potential application of the Canons in a given situation, but the Commission is not authorized to issue advisory opinions.
 Such opinions may be requested from the Colorado Judicial Ethics Advisory Board.

 The Executive Director attends the annual conference of judicial disciplinary commissions sponsored by the Association of Judicial Disciplinary Counsel and the biannual College of Judicial Ethics presented by the National Commission on State Courts.
-He has made presentations in training programs held in Colorado for groups of lawyers, judges, and court staff from other countries.
-And he has been a participant and speaker at national conferences on recusal procedures and judicial discipline conducted by the University of Denver's Institute for the Advancement of the American Legal System.
+He has been a participant and speaker at national conferences on recusal procedures and judicial discipline conducted by the University of Denver's Institute for the Advancement of the American Legal System.
+He also has made presentations in training programs held in Colorado for groups of lawyers, judges, and court staff who have traveled to Colorado from other countries to examine the Colorado judicial system.